kiskoza/omniauth-authsch/Readme.md

 First define your application id and secret in `config/initializers/devise.rb`.

 Configuration options can be passed as the last parameter here as key/value pairs.
+Note that these values come from the ENV, so you need to add them there.

 ```ruby
 config.omniauth :authsch, ENV['AUTHSCH_CLIENT'], ENV['AUTHSCH_KEY'], scope: ENV['AUTHSCH_SCOPES']
 ```

 Then add the following to `config/routes.rb` so the callback routes are defined.
+This way the callback url will be `/users/auth/authsch/callback`.

 ```ruby
 devise_for :users, controllers: { omniauth_callbacks: 'users/omniauth_callbacks' }